rivt-info/rivtinfo.github.io/index.md

-As a result, nearly identical engineering documents are repeatedly written simply because resuable documents and templates were unavailable. **rivt** was developed to promote profession-wide document development and reuse.
+As a result, nearly identical engineering documents are repeatedly written simply because resuable documents and templates were unavailable. **rivt** was developed to promote profession-wide document development, improvement and reuse.

 ```{figure} _static/img/table1.png
 :scale: 80 %